danx91/addon_groups/README.md

 8. If everything works, you should see "Addon groups" button in "Addons"

 ## Usage
+#### Adding and removing addons to group
+1. Go to 'Addons > Subscriptions' and select checkboxes on addons you want to add/remove
+2. Type group name in "Group name" text box
+3. Click "Add selected to group" or "Remove selected from group"

+*(If you add addon to non existing group, new group will be created.
+If you remove last addon from group, this group will be removed)*

+#### Removing groups
+1. Go to 'Addons > Addon groups' and select checkboxes on groups you want to remove
+2. Click "Remove selected groups" button

+#### Removing all groups
+1. Go to 'Addons > Addon groups'
+2. Click "Remove all groups" button

+#### Enabling and disabling one group
+1. Go to 'Addons > Addon groups' and hover mouse on group you want to enable/disable
+2. Click "Enable" or "Disable" button

+#### Enabling and disabling groups
+1. Go to 'Addons > Addon groups' and select checkboxes on groups you want to enable/disable
+2. Click "Enable selected groups" or "Disable selected groups" button

+#### Enabling and disabling all groups
+1. Go to 'Addons > Addon groups'
+2. Click "Enable all groups" or "Disable all groups" button

 ## Deinstallation
 1. Turn off Garry's Mod